-When you’re ready to add a four-legged friend to your pack, we implore you to choose love and not support cruel breeding.
-This means not getting your new pet from a pet store—except those that do adoptions only—and steering clear of online puppy sellers.
-Before you go hunting for a breeder, please consider saving a life by giving a home to a great dog or puppy who really needs it.
+When you’re ready to add a four-legged friend to your pack, we want you to choose love by adopting a dog from a shelter or rescue!
+By steering clear of pet stores and online puppy sellers, you’ll help end the cruel breeding industry and give a home to a great dog or puppy who really needs it.

-Some people hold the unfortunate opinion that there’s something wrong with the dogs who wind up at shelters, but that’s simply not true.
+Some people hold the unfortunate opinion that there’s something wrong with the dogs who wind up in shelters, but that’s simply not true.
 The only difference between a pet and a temporarily homeless dog is that one was luckier.
-In most cases, if you spend a solid day or two with a compatible dog, you will fall in love with that dog—no matter his or her breed.
-Isn’t it interesting that everybody thinks their dog is the best dog in the world?
-We were built to bond with each other.
+Have you ever noticed how everybody thinks their dog is the best dog in the world, no matter the pup’s breed or appearance?
+In most cases, if you spend a solid day or two with a compatible dog, you will fall in love.

 “But I’m Certain I Want a Malti-Peeka-Doodle-Dor”